 It depends on the breed, condition and individual temperament.
 Most full grooming appointments are $50.00; however, this can vary considerably.
 Yorkies would be less expensive and a large dog such as a Golden Retriever would be more.
-De-shedding starts at $55.00 for a smaller lab and goes up from there, again depending on the breed and condition of the dog.
-If your pet needs de-matting we charge $25 per 1/2 hour, and additional services are charged accordingly.
+De-shedding starts at $60.00 for a smaller lab and goes up from there, again depending on the breed and condition of the dog.
+If your pet needs de-matting there is an additional charge based on the time it takes.

 Do you bathe the dog first?

 In order to get an even haircut, the hair needs to be clean so we always bathe the dog as part of grooming.
 Most dogs are washed using a shampoo that suits the coat type (Whitening, Black or General) but we can vary the shampoo depending on your needs.
 We also have an oatmeal, a hypoallergenic and a conditioning shampoo.
 All dogs are double bathed and we use a facial cleaner around their eyes.

 Can you groom my dog to the breed standard?

 Yes, our groomers are familiar with most of the breed standards and are very experienced with the more popular breeds.
 As the cuts slightly change over the years, different breeders and groomers may vary the cut slightly so a consultation can help you know your options and decide accordingly.
 Although we might not get it right the first time, we can work with you to get the cut you are looking for.

 Can you do a puppy cut?

 Puppy cut is a loosely descriptive term meaning a fluffy all over length.
 Many people choose a puppy cut because it is cute but on some breeds, it is a higher maintenance cut.
 As the length, if we cut longer, the sooner you have to come back before it gets too matted.
 Dogs who are matted can not receive this cut as the blades do not penetrate the coat.
 Your groomer can work with you to choose a style which works for your dog.